cabal-club/cable/readme.md

 `valueN_len` | `varint`           | length of the Nth value to set, belonging to `keyN` `valueN`     | `u8[value_len]`    | value of the Nth key:value pair

-`post_type` MUST be set to `2`.
+Its `post_type` MUST be set to `2`.

-Several key:value pairs can be set at once.
-A post indicates it is done setting pairs by setting a final `keyN_len` of zero.
+Several key/value pairs can be set at once.
+A post MUST indicate it is done setting pairs by setting a final `keyN_len` of zero.

+Keys
-Keys are expected to be UTF-8 strings.
+1. MUST be UTF-8 strings.
+2. MUST be between 1 and 128 codepoints in length.

 The valid bytes for a value depends on the key.
 See the table below.

-The `keyN` fields are expected to be valid UTF-8 strings.
-Each key string's length is be between 1 and 128 codepoints.

-The `valueN` fields are expected to not exceed 4096 bytes (4 kibibytes) each.
+A value field MUST NOT exceed 4096 bytes (4 kibibytes) in length.

-Recommended keys for clients to support:
+The following keys SHOULD be supported:

 key       | value format | desc
 ----------|--------------|---------------------------------------
 `name`    | UTF-8        | handle this user wishes to use as a pseudonym

-A valid `name` field is a valid UTF-8 string, between 1 and 32 codepoints.
+A valid `name` field MUST be a valid UTF-8 string, between 1 and 32 codepoints.

 To save space, a client may wish to discard from disk older versions of these messages from a particular user.

 #### 6.3.5 `post/topic`